uhi22/Ioniq28Investigations/VESS_VirtualEngineSoundSystem/readme.md

 200 : 00 28 00 10 00 3B D0 00 for gear
 524 : 60 01 02 40 5A 01 C0 02 for speed
 ```
-The Ioniq VESS is still silent, if we sent these messages with 100ms cycle time.
+The Ioniq VESS with software 1.00 is still silent, if we sent these messages with 100ms cycle time.
+This software version does not even play any sound if installed to the 2018 vehicle.

+The Ioniq VESS with software 1.01 plays perfectly on the desk, just connecting a speaker and SavvyCAN with the script [script_VESS_play.js](script_VESS_play.js).

+Measurements on the original car:
-0x200 byte 1 is gear:
+* 0x200 byte 1 is gear:
-P 0x80
+    * P 0x80
-D 0xA8
+    * D 0xA8
-N 0xB0
+    * N 0xB0
-R 0xB8
+    * R 0xB8
+* 0x524

-0x524 byte 2 and 3 are speed.
+    * byte 2 and 3 are speed.
 Always positive.
-byte 6 is speed with sign.
+    * byte 6 is speed with sign.
 Reverse is negative.

 ### Diagnostic Communication